layilin/SP23-33852/_excerpts/indigenous.md

 [106]({{site.baseurl}}/images/p0120.jpg)

 VER.
 350. *For taste, for colour, and for various use:*\] It were impossible, in the short limits of a note, to enumerate the various uses of Sugar; and, indeed, as these are in general so well known, it is needless.
 A few properties of it, however, wherewith the learned are not commonly acquainted, I shall mention.
 In some places of the East-Indies, an excellent arrack[^f106n2] is made from the Sugar-Cane: And, in South-America, Sugar is used as an antidote against one of the most sudden, as well as fatal poisons in the world.
 Taken by mouth, *pocula morte carent*, this poison is quite innocent; but the slightest wound made by an arrow, whose point is tinged therewith, proves immediate death; for, by driving all the blood of the body immediately to the heart, it forthwith bursts it.[^f106n3] The fish and birds killed by these poisoned arrows \(in the use of which the Indians are astonishingly expert\) are perfectly wholesome to feed on.
-See Ulloa and De la Condamine's account of the great river of Amazon.[^f106n4] It is a vegetable preparation.
+See Ulloa and De la Condamine's account of the great river of Amazon.[^f106n4] It is a vegetable preparation....

 [^f106n2]: An alcoholic spirit distilled from fermented rice and molasses, to which is often added the fermented sap of the coconut palm (*Cocos nucifera*).